Excluded minors are almost fragile II: essential elements: Essential elements in almost-fragile minors

 It now follows that, starting from $M_0$ and repeatedly performing \Yd\ exchanges until no triads remain, we obtain a matroid $M_1 \in \Delta^*(M)$ with no triads, and having the property that $M_1 \ba a,b$ is $3$-connected and has a $\Delta^*(N)$-minor, as required. \end{proof}

-Our main result is under the assumption that $M \ba a,b$ is not $N$-fragile and the gadget for $\{a,b\}$ is Type~I. We work towards \cref{wmatype1}, which shows that if the gadget for $\{a,b\}$ is not Type~I, then we can switch to the delete pair $\{a,x\}$, in which case the gadget for $\{a,x\}$ is Type~I.
+Our main result is under the assumption that $M \ba a,b$ is not $N$-fragile and the gadget for $\{a,b\}$ is Type~I. We work towards \cref{wmatype1}, which shows that if the gadget for $\{a,b\}$ is not Type~I, and $a$ blocks in this gadget, then we can switch to the delete pair $\{a,x\}$ for $N$, in which case the gadget for $\{a,x\}$ is Type~I.